author contemplating using ChatGPT

-Last week I bought a Kindle book about mastering your own Public Relations.
+Last week I bought a Kindle book about Mastering your own Public Relations.
 Firstly, if you use a title along those lines, you will attract people wanting to DIY their brand publicity/PR and expecting some handy tips.
-Let’s see where the use of ChatGPT all went wrong.
+Using Chatbots can help with getting ideas for chapter titles because they will make the titles in a similar fashion that you can then adjust.
+But for words?
+Well, let’s see where the use of ChatGPT for writing all went wrong.

 There were some real entrepreneur stories of success in the eBook, and these were the ideas I wanted to be taken deeper into.